tomhendra/courses/14-fem-beginner/5-mastering-chrome-developer-tools-v2/README.md

 ### 3.2.
 Blackboxing

 - Blackboxing scripts is really important.
-- When trying to debug an application which uses a framework, often there will be 100s of functions in the Call Stack, lost of which are React or FRedux internals.
+- When trying to debug an application which uses a framework, often there will be 100s of functions in the Call Stack, lots of which are React or Redux internals.
 - If you see a filename from a third party that you are not interested in, you can right click > blackbox script.
 - This will hide its functions from the Call Stack panel.
 - Can also add permanent blackboxes in settings > blackboxing > add pattern.